 - Obey the law.
 All participants are expected to obey local, state, and federal laws at all times.

 - Follow site regulations.
 Without a place to play, there is no game.
-All participants are expected to follow the guidance of the site coordinator in obeying site regulations.
+All participants are expected to follow the guidance of the location manager in obeying site regulations.
 By maintaining good relations with the site owners, we help ensure a location for future events.

 - Follow the rules.
 The game system is designed to provide participants with a balanced framework for interacting as fantasy characters.
 An integral element of this framework, however, requires honesty.
 All participants are required to adhere to the game rules at all times.